Analyze Engagement Results: Statements Report

 If your campaign used the Total Engagement or Engagement Score + Drivers survey options, the scores in this report are based on predictive impact scores, highlighting the statements that most influenced your team’s engagement.
 For other survey types, the report will reflect the statements with the highest and lowest raw average scores instead.
 Refer to the FAQs to learn more about how these scores are calculated.

-Both views are fully filterable, so you can tailor your analysis to focus on particular teams, demographics, or drivers—ensuring your efforts are aligned with what matters most.
+This table is fully filterable, so you can tailor your analysis to focus on particular teams, demographics, or drivers—ensuring your efforts are aligned with what matters most.

 "Pin Statements" Filter